novuhq/novu/docs/docs/community/contributing.md

    git push origin my-new-branch
    ```

-1. In GitHub, send a pull request to `notifire:main`.
+1. In GitHub, send a pull request to `novu:main`.

 - If we suggest changes then: